sleyva97/DockerVault/README.md

 ### What are containers?

 To start lets say what containers are not.
 Containers are not VMs.
-Sure there are some parallels but thinking of containers in this way can place limits on how you think they can be potentially used.
+Sure there are some parallels, but thinking of containers in this way can place limits on how you think they can be potentially used.
 Let consider container and some core technologies surrounding them.

 #### Containers

 Containers are a packaged self-contained unit that can run virtually anywhere.
 This includes dependancies as well as your application.
-Because they are clean, isolated environments they can be used for running your production applications in Kubernetes to testing out commands on you local machine in a clean, isolated environment.
+Because they are clean, isolated environments they can be used for running your production applications in Kubernetes or even testing out commands on you local machine without affecting your host system.
 The lifecycle of a container is ideally short and the inside of a container should never be touched in production.
 If changes need to be made to the application or configuration of a container a new container with the changes should be built.
 This is a very high level explanation and only some of the use cases of containers.
 Here are some more resources to get started:

 - [A Beginner-Friendly Introduction to Containers, VMs and Docker](https://medium.freecodecamp.org/a-beginner-friendly-introduction-to-containers-vms-and-docker-79a9e3e119b)
 - [Docker Curriculum](https://docker-curriculum.com/)